Who needs what? Women's World Cup permutations

 Group A

-30 July, 08.00 BST - Norway v Philippines, Switzerland v New Zealand

-Switzerland will qualify if they avoid defeat against co-hosts New Zealand, and a win will guarantee they top Group A.
+Switzerland qualified top of Group A as the only unbeaten side in the pool, with a goalless draw against co-hosts New Zealand securing their progress.

+Former world champions Norway recovered from defeat at the hands of New Zealand in their opening game to advance in second place, beating debutants Philippines 6-0 in their final match.

-New Zealand will qualify with victory, but also if they draw and Norway v Philippines also ends in a tie.
-They will become the first Women's World Cup hosts to be eliminated at the group stage if they lose.
+New Zealand become the first Women's World Cup hosts to be eliminated at the group stage, while Philippines finish bottom but did pick up a win on their global tournament debut against the co-hosts.

-Philippines will qualify for the round of 16 on their World Cup debut if they overcome former champions Norway.
-Victory would also earn them top spot if Switzerland v New Zealand finishes all square.
-They can qualify with a draw if New Zealand lose, but defeat means elimination.

-Norway must beat Philippines and hope either Switzerland or New Zealand win, and they get a three-goal swing over the Swiss.

 Group B